top of page

 Where Do I Go?

-St. John's holds weekend services in our Historic Church, All Saints Hall, and Resurrection Chapel.
-Plenty of parking is available adjacent to each building.
+St. John's holds weekend services in our Historic Church, All Saints Hall, and Resurrection Chapel (with schedule adjustments in the summer.)
+Visit our Worship Times page for more service details.
+Plenty of parking is available adjacent to each handicapped-accessible building.
 Note our Campus Map.
 You will be greeted at the door, and ushers are available to help and guide you.
-Visit our Worship Times page for more service details.

 Is the Service Easy to Follow?